desmap/ale-sensible/README.md

 ![ALE vs ALE SENSIBLE](https://user-images.githubusercontent.com/43666255/50661068-3df38980-0fa2-11e9-8a6c-e657232484db.png)

-- **Experience a butter-smooth ALE right out of the box**
+- **Experience a butter-smooth ALE right out of the box, PlugInstall and start**
-- **PlugInstall and start, no need to read miles-long README files, no tinkering with millions of settings**
-- **No stutter-gutter taking space or shaking up your code**
+- **No stuttery gutter taking space or shaking up your code**
 - **No nervous ALE linting/warning/flagging/messing in the current line while you code**
-- **No sluggish/intentionally delayed linting; responsive linting after 0ms in Normal or 0ms after leaving Insert Mode**
+- **No delayed linting; responsive linting after 0ms in Normal or 0ms after leaving Insert Mode**
-- **No more broken colorthemes, ALE SENSIBLE matches _all_ your colorthemes**
+- **No more broken colorthemes, ALE SENSIBLE matches all colorthemes**
-- **No bloat in your .vimrc/init.vim, it's just one line pulling a tiny 190-byte-plugin**
+- **No bloat in .vimrc/init.vim, it's just one line pulling a tiny 190-byte-plugin**

-The first time I installed ALE, I PlugCleaned it right away.
-It felt half-baken with its default settings.
-ALE's gutter drove me nuts.
+ALE's gutter can be annoying in its default setting.
 It pops in and out when quick-switching between linted and non-linted files.
-If you prefer a toned-down, minimalistic editor this gutter  feels wrong and out of place.
+If you prefer a toned-down, minimalistic editor this gutter feels out of place.
 It has a noisy, bumpy, jarring appearance and pushes your code constantly  back and forth.
 Worse: There aren't any colorthemes which make the gutter pretty.
 So it's always dull grey and doesn't match any of your colorschemes.

 To fix this and more just place...